malc-u/SomeoneKnowsSomething/TESTING.md

 #### form-add.html

 Validation brings up 1 warning and 8 errors, first 2 being the same as in all previously validated pages.
 Remaining 6 errors are about stray tags `tr` & `td` - these were also left unchanged as they were used as advised for [customer rendering of fadio fields in WTForms](https://wtforms.readthedocs.io/en/2.3.x/fields/)

+#### form-delete.html

+Validation of this file brings us 1 warning and 2 errors.
+They are all equivalent to the ones from footer.html and flash-alerts.html
+Action not taken - resons described in previous occurences.